2021 Science Technologies / Technicians Degree Guide

 Science Technologies / Technicians Degree Types

-There are many different science tech degrees levels.
-You can spend many years getting as high as a research / scholarship based doctorate's in science technologies / technicians to something that takes less time like a first year certificate.
+There are many different science tech degree levels.
+You can spend many years getting as high as a master's in science technologies / technicians to something that takes less time like a associate's.
 The type of science tech degree you choose will determine how long it takes to get your diploma.

 |Degree||Credit Requirements||Typical Program Length|